Chalkidiki: Geography

 Chalkidiki consists of a large peninsula in the northwestern Aegean Sea, resembling a hand with three 'fingers' (though in Greek these peninsulas are often referred to as 'legs').
-From west to east, these are Kassandra (highest peak 345 m), Sithonia (highest peak Mt Itamos 817 m), and Mount Athos, a special polity within Greece known for its monasteries and its highest peak reaching 2,033 metres above sea level.
+From west to east, these are Kassandra (highest peak 350 m), Sithonia (highest peak Mt Itamos 817 m), and Athos, a special polity within Greece known for its monasteries and its highest peak reaching 2,033 metres above sea level.
 These 'fingers' are separated by two gulfs, the Toronean Gulf and the Singitic Gulf.

 Chalkidiki borders on the regional unit of Thessaloniki to the north, and is bounded by the Thermaic Gulf on the west, and the Strymonian Gulf and Ierissos Gulf on the east (which are separated by the Brostomnitsa peninsula).

 The Cholomontas mountains lie in the north-central part of Chalkidiki, with the highest peak reaching 1,165 metres above sea level.
 Chalkidiki has a few rivers running from Mt Cholomontas south to the sea, these include the Havrias, Vatonias (Olynthios) and Psychros rivers.
-Chalkidiki also has a few islands including the inhabited Ammouliani and Diaporos both in the Singitic Gulf.
+Chalkidiki also has a few islands including the inhabited Ammouliani and Diaporos both in the Singitic Gulf, and the uninhabited Kelyfos island in the Toronean Gulf.

 Its largest towns are Nea Moudania (Νέα Μουδανιά), Nea Kallikrateia (Νέα Καλλικράτεια) and the capital town of Polygyros (Πολύγυρος).

 There are several summer resorts on the beaches of all three fingers where other minor towns and villages are located, such as at Yerakini (Gerakina Beach) and Psakoudia in central Chalkidiki, Kallithea, Chanioti and Pefkochori in the Kassandra peninsula, Nikiti and Neos Marmaras (Porto Carras) in the Sithonia peninsula, and Ouranoupolis at Mount Athos.
 A popular village in winter is Arnaia for its architecture and mountain scenery.

 Climate

 The climate of Chalkidiki is mainly Mediterranean (Koppen: Csa) with cool, wet winters and hot, relatively dry summers.
 Snowfalls are possible but not long-lasting during the winter months, while occasional thunderstorms may occur during the summer.
 Few areas such as Neos Marmaras have a hot semi-arid climate (Köppen climate classification: BSh).

+Climate data for Neos Marmaras 6 m a.s.l.